 Before I start to talk about Pattaya in an overly excited manner, let me share a few travel tips before you plan a trip to this beautiful land of Thailand.

-- Best time to visit Thailand is November to February.
+- Best time to visit Thailand is from November to February.

 - If you plan to take a visa from India, it is free of cost (with a service fee of INR 350).
-It takes around four working days to process the visa , only if you apply 15 days prior to your travel date.
+It takes around four working days to process the visa, only if you apply 15 days before your travel date.
 DO follow the guidelines correctly to get the visa on time

 - If you plan your trip around June – July, beware of the sun.
 Carry a good sunscreen, though most likely, it won’t work but still to be on the safer side

-- If your trip is planned well in advance during the month of June and July, do visit your dermatologist and take the sun burn tablets, one month prior to the date of travel.
-Sun burn is a serious issue
+- If your trip is planned well in advance during June and July, do visit your dermatologist and take the sunburn tablets, one month before the date of travel.
+Sunburn is a serious issue

-- Always wear a hat or carry and umbrella and cover yourself up with a shrug or scarf when you are not in the water.
-No matter how enticing the sun tan might seem, in these months of July you are most likely to get burns rather than any tan
+- Always wear a hat or carry an umbrella and cover yourself up with a shrug or scarf when you are not in the water.
+No matter how enticing the suntan might seem, in July you are most likely to get burns rather than any tan

 - Language is going to be a barrier – use Google translate for “safely” putting across what you want to say